OscarSong2003/Unex/README.md

 spending and income, along with summaries of top categories.
 They can also easily add, remove, and update individual expenditures to keep up to date information.

-Users will need to sign in to access their information.
+Users will need to sign in/sign up to access their information.

 The project is built using MongoDB, Express, React, Express, and TypeScript.
 Additional tools such as Axios, and libraries for better visualizations (react-simple-charts for example) are employed.